diejuse/chroot_Maemo-leste_on_Android/README.md

 14.     apt update
 15.     apt upgrade
 16. Choose your keyboard layout (english by default).
 Choose "yes" when you are asked about restarting services.
+17. You will get error about: exim4-config, exim4-base,exim4-daemon-light.
+To solve:
+    -     apt purge exim4-config exim4-base exim4-daemon-light
-17. Ignore error about: exim4-config, exim4-base,exim4-daemon-light.
-It is possible Internet not working after upgrading.
+19. It is possible Internet not working after upgrading.
 To solve, again:
-18.     echo nameserver 8.8.8.8 > /etc/resolv.conf
+20.     echo nameserver 8.8.8.8 > /etc/resolv.conf
-19.     rm -R /etc/apt/sources.list.d
+21.     rm -R /etc/apt/sources.list.d
-20.     apt update
+22.     apt update
-21.     apt dist-upgrade
+23.     apt dist-upgrade
-22. Choose "Y" when you are asked.
+24. Choose "Y" when you are asked.
-23.     apt update
+25.     apt update
-24.     apt upgrade
+26.     apt upgrade
-25. No more errors should be displayed.
+27. No more errors should be displayed.
 We ensure that some necessary applications are installed:
-26.     apt install clock-ui alarmd applet-datetime
+28.     apt install clock-ui alarmd applet-datetime
 ### 5. Launching the Maemo Leste GUI: Hildon.
 1.     wget https://raw.githubusercontent.com/diejuse/chroot_Maemo-leste_on_Android/main/launchMaemo.sh /
 2. Open "XSDL XServer" Android app in landscape mode (doesn't work on portrait mode).
 Screen width must be greater than height screen.